Image - Silkpunk Victoria banner

 There are clear, concise definitions of characteristics in Traveller.
 Strength represents a "character's physical ability" as well as the "force which may be applied in combat."
 Dexterity measures "physical coordination."
 Endurance represents both "physical stamina and determination," the latter apparently being a mental characteristic.
 Intelligence represents the character's intelligence quotient, which is typically understood to be a measure of reasoning ability.
 Education "indicates the highest level of schooling attained."
 Social Standing represents the "level of society" from which the character — and their family — comes.

-The Silkpunk Victoria campaign adopts the "physical" characteristics from Traveller (and the corresponding attributes from Dungeons and Dragons) of Strength, understood to represent physical power, Dexterity, understood to represent physical agility and coordination, and Endurance, understood to represent physical health and stamina.
-Silkpunk Victoria also uses three "mental" characteristics: Will, a mental analog to Strength also understood to represent the mental determination aspect of Endurance from Traveller, useful in the short term bearing of injury; Wit, a mental analog to Dexterity similar in many ways to the Intelligence of Traveller (and Dungeons and Dragons), and Resilience, a mental analog to Endurance also useful in the longer-term bearing of illness.
+Drawing from Traveller, Dungeons and Dragons and Space: 1889, the Silkpunk Victoria campaign uses the "physical" characteristics of Strength, understood to represent physical power, Dexterity, understood to represent physical agility and coordination, and Endurance, understood to represent physical health and stamina.
+Silkpunk Victoria also uses three "mental" characteristics: Will, a mental analog to Strength also understood to represent the mental determination aspect of Endurance from Traveller, useful in the short term bearing of injury; Wit, a mental analog to Agility similar in many ways to the Intelligence of Traveller and Dungeons and Dragons (and the Intellect of Space: 1889), and Resilience, a mental analog to Endurance also useful in the longer-term bearing of hardship and illness.
 Finally, there is the campaign-specific characteristic of Thaumaturgy.
 (When characteristics must be determined randomly, the Traveller convention of a throw of two six-sided dice may be used.)

 [*] Player-character characteristics in Traveller — strength, dexterity, endurance, intelligence, education and social standing, originally each determined randomly by a throw of two six-sided dice — were first described in Book 1: Characters and Combat.